|Depart from home to Haneda Airport near Tokyo Japan, losing one day by crossing the International Date Line.|

 April 4th – Free day

-April 5th - A day trip to Nara, ancient capital of Japan is planned for today.
-We’ll spend the day visiting Isuien garden, the great bronze statue of the Daibutsu at Todaiji and Kasuga Taisha, known for its thousands of lanterns lining the paths to the main shrine.
+April 5th - A day trip to Nara, the ancient capital of Japan is planned for today.
+We’ll spend the day visiting the Isuien garden, With a history of more than 1,300 years, Kohfukuji is one of Japan's oldest and most famous Buddhidst temples, and the great bronze statue of the Daibutsu at Todaiji.

 |April 6th– We will travel by train from Kyoto to Fukui lodging at the Dormy Inn Hotel for two nights.
 After dropping off our small bags we will take a short train ride to Ichijodani Asakura Clan Ruins, the historic ruins of a 400 year old castle town.
 Some of the walled homes and gardens of the samurai, merchants and craftsmen have been reconstructed.
 Dinner is included tonight.